On the origin of counterrotating stellar disks in TNG50. I: Formation channels for CRDs

-CR-10 and CR-17 present a similar formation mechanism of the CRD component.
-In the case of CR-10, its CRD formed through multiple nearly simultaneous satellite interactions at early time.
-Four different satellites (2 of them with mass ratios over 25\%, other 2 being ~12\%) interact in a narrow time window with the host.
-The most massive interacting satellites are indicated by the red arrows in Fig. \ref{fig:ages_CRDs}.
-A central burst of star formation, associated with these interactions, contributed to both the corotating and counterotating components of the final disc.
-These satellites also contributed with both, stellar particles and extended gas component that gives rise to the present-day CRD.
-Interesting, as shown in the middle panel of Fig. \ref{fig:angle_components}, the present-day CRD arises as a corrotating component.
-However, the posterior accretion of misaligned gas, starting at $t_{L} \approx 11.5$ Gyr gives rise to a new rotating component that, at the present-day, represents the corrotating disk.
-CR-17 CRD, instead, almost entirely formed in-situ (only ~2\% ex-situ) within two early burst of SF; a first episode at a lookback time $t_{L} \approx 10$ Gyr and a second episode 7 Gyr ago.
-We note that during that period of time, the SF activity of the present-day co-rotating component was almost negligible.
-Indeed, as shown in Fig.~\ref{fig:ages_CRDs}, the present-day co-rotating disk starts to grow in mass after $t_L \approx 7$ Gyr.
-In the bottom panel of Fig. \ref{fig:angle_components} we can cleary see that the CRD is born as a corrotating component.
-However, after $t_L \approx 7.5$ Gyr, significant accretion of counterotating gas gives rise the present-day corrotating disc.
+Notably, CR-10 and CR-17 present a similar formation mechanism of the CRD component.
+In the case of CR-10, its CRD formed through multiple nearly simultaneous satellite interactions at an early time.
+Four different satellites (two with mass ratios over 25\%, and the other two with ratios of~12\%) interacted in a narrow time window with the host.
+We indicate the most massive interacting satellites with red arrows in Fig. \ref{fig:ages_CRDs}.
+A central burst of star formation associated with these interactions contributed to both the corotating and counterotating components of the final disk.
+These satellites also contributed stellar particles and an extended gas component that gave rise to the present-day CRD.
+Interestingly, as shown in the middle panel of Fig. \ref{fig:angle_components}, the present-day CRD arises as a corotating component.
+However, the posterior accretion of misaligned gas starting at $t_{L} \approx 11.5$ Gyr gives rise to a new rotating component that, at the present day, represents the corotating disk.
+In contrast, CR-17 CRD formed almost entirely in situ (only ~2\% ex situ) within two early bursts of star formation: a first episode at a lookback time of $t_{L} \approx 10$ Gyr and a second episode 7 Gyr ago.
+We note that during both episodes of formation in the CRD, the star-formation activity of the present-day corotating component was almost negligible.
+Indeed, as shown in Fig.~\ref{fig:ages_CRDs}, the present-day corotating disk starts to grow in mass after $t_L \approx 7$ Gyr.
+In the bottom panel of Fig. \ref{fig:angle_components}, it can be clearly seen that the CRD is born as a corotating component.
+However, after $t_L \approx 7.5$ Gyr, significant accretion of counterotating gas gives rise to the present-day corotating disk.